oleganza/CoreBitcoin/README.md

 Please send your donations here: 1CBtcGivXmHQ8ZqdPgeMfcpQNJrqTrSAcG.

 All funds will be used only for bounties to fix stuff.
-Every withdrawal from this address will be documented.

 You can also donate for a specific bounty.
 The amount will be reserved for that bounty and listed above.